AkhilMarayikkottuVijayan/NonEqm/README.md

 Things to do:

-1. Make this routine genertic for all species by making the molecular weight MW and characteristic vib temperature for teh species as an input variable
+1. Make this routine genertic for all species by making the molecular weight MW and characteristic vib temperature for the species as an input variable

-2. Develop a vib energy source term SV to couple the vib mode with the total energy eqn

-3. Use UDS to model the transport of vib energy state in the system

-4. Develop a species flux function using UDFs
+2. Develop a species flux function using UDFs

-5. Equilibrium constant formula to be added to "SourceReac.c" code to compute Keq
+3. Equilibrium constant formula to be added to "SourceReac.c" code to compute Keq

+4. Validation case : (Hornung et al. 1972 )